cjohansen/.emacs.d/README.md

 I use Cocoa Emacs, installed like this:

+    brew install emacs --cocoa

+You can also get the very latest Emacs:

     brew install emacs --cocoa --use-git-head --HEAD

 To open it with Alfred or Quicksilver, you have to copy `Emacs.app` into